swarm-game/swarm/TUTORIAL.md

 one!
 Tab back to the REPL (or hit the <kbd>Meta</kbd>+<kbd>R</kbd>
 shortcut) and type
 ```
-build "hello" {turn north; move}
+build {turn north; move}
 ```
 then hit Enter.
 You should see a robot appear and travel to the north one step before stopping.
 It should look something like this:

 ![Hello robot!](images/tutorial/hello.png)

-You can also see that on the next line after your input, the REPL printed out
+You can also see that on the next line after your input, the REPL printed out something like XXX
 ```
-"hello" : string
+<r01> : robot
 ```
 which is the result of your command, along with its type.
-The `build` command always returns a string which is the name of the robot that was built;
+The `build` command always returns a reference to the robot that it built.

-it may be different than the name you specified if there is already another robot with that name.
+XXX can't actually type

 You can see that a semicolon is used to chain together commands, that is, if `c1` and `c2` are both commands, then `c1; c2` is the command